Starwarsfan2099/starwarsfan2099.github.io/_posts/2026-02-07-Curta-Type-I.md

 ## Mechanism

-This Curta was is perfect working condition when I got it, so it has not been taken apart yet.
+This Curta was in perfect working condition when I got it, so it has not been taken apart yet.
 However, the first promotional leaflet has a section dedicated to the mechanism.
 Here is a scan of those pages from my leaflet:

 ![Mechanism from manual](/public/2026-02-07/mechanism.png){:.shadow}{:.center}{: width="2540" height="1812"}